 There was so much to love about The Exiles!
 I was not expecting to like it as much as I did.
 There were tons of new story elements that I experienced with this book.
 All of the characters were well written and complex.
 The protagonists, supporting characters, and antagonists all had great roles in the story.
-I loved the multi-layered relationships the convict women had with each other.
+I loved the multi-layered relationships between the convict women.

 The time period and multiple settings in The Exiles were incredibly interesting to me.
 It was eye opening to see how societies treated the poor and/or working class, convicts, and their children.
 The gut wrenching (and often inhumane) conditions that women and their children had to endure throughout the story was sad but fascinating.
 There were parts that were so grueling that made me emotional and sometimes sick to my stomach.
 This book made me think more about reform for prison conditions and the treatment convicts.